 - A child sharing photos or videos in a consensual relationship with another child, with the recipient sharing the materials to third parties or online without permission.

 People who use CSAM to satisfy their own sexual needs do not always realise or acknowledge the link between use of the CSAM and an actual sex offence.
 However, demand for illegal CSAM increases the need to produce such materials – either for personal use or for others.
 In practice, this means more sex offences against children.
 It is impossible to accurately estimate the amount of illegal CSAM in the world, as much of the offences go unnoticed by the authorities.
 Here are some examples of the amount of CSAM reported by different parties:

-- In 2020, the American NCMEC received 21.7 million reports of CSAM.
-The reports covered more than 33 million images, more than 31 million videos and more than 120,000 other files.
+- In 2021, the American NCMEC received 29.3 million reports of CSAM.
+The reports covered around 40 million images, a little under 45 million videos and more than 195,000 other files.

 Analysing of child sexual abuse materials in the Finnish Hotline service